Renewable energy in Scotland: Wind power

 Wind power is the country's fastest growing renewable energy technology, with 8,423 MW of installed capacity as of 2018.
 On 7 August 2016, a combination of high wind and low consumption caused more wind power generation (106%) than consumption.
 Scottish wind turbines provided 39,545 MWh during the 24 hours of that date, while consumption was 37,202 MWh.
 It was the first time that measurements were available to confirm that fact.
 Electricity generated by wind in November 2018 was enough to power nearly 6 million homes and wind production outstripped total electricity demand on twenty days during that month.
 This latter outcome was described by environmental group WWF Scotland as "truly momentous".

 The target for 2030, made in 2023, was for 11GW of offshore wind by 2030.
 This would represent an increase of 400% in offshore wind and a 60% increase in total wind generated power.
+A later increased target of 40 GW by 2040 was announced in January 2026.

 Onshore

 The 54-turbine Black Law Wind Farm has a total capacity of 124 MW.
 It is located near Forth in South Lanarkshire and was built on an old opencast coalmine site, with an original capacity of 97 MW from 42 turbines.
 It employs seven permanent staff on site and created 200 jobs during construction.
 A second phase saw the installation of a further 12 turbines.
 The project has received wide recognition for its contribution to environmental objectives.
 The United Kingdom's largest onshore wind farm (539 MW) is at Whitelee in East Renfrewshire.

 There are many other onshore wind farms, including some—such as that on the Isle of Gigha—which are in community ownership.
 The Heritage Trust set up Gigha Renewable Energy to buy and operate three Vestas V27 wind turbines.
 They were commissioned on 21 January 2005 and are capable of generating up to 675 kW of power and profits are reinvested in the community.
 The island of Eigg in the Inner Hebrides is not connected to the National Grid, and has an integrated renewable power supply with wind, hydro and solar and battery storage, and a rarely used diesel backup.

 The siting of turbines is sometimes an issue, but surveys have generally shown high levels of community acceptance for wind power.
 Wind farm developers are encouraged to offer "community benefit funds" to help address any disadvantages faced by those living adjacent to wind farms.
 Nonetheless, Dumfries and Galloway's local development plan guidance concludes that "some areas are considered to have reached capacity for development, due to the significant cumulative effects already evident".